ncik-roberts/IncrementalPointerAnalysis/README.md

 ```

 The properties of correctness that `IPA_DEBUG` checks are the following:
-  * Removing and then re-adding a statement from the program acts as the identity function on the pointer analysis graph.
+  * At >=1, that removing and then re-adding a statement from the program acts as the identity function on the pointer analysis graph.
 (I.e., adding an edge reverses the changes induced by removing that edge.)
-  * For each node in the pointer analysis graph, its points-to set is exactly the union of its predecessors (except for any allocation site, whose points-to sets is exactly itself).
+  * At >=2, that for each node in the pointer analysis graph, its points-to set is exactly the union of its predecessors (except for any allocation site, whose points-to sets is exactly itself).
+  * At >=3, also prints verbose debugging information.